nitin42/Making-a-custom-React-renderer/part-two.md

  */
 function createElement(type, props, root) {

-  // Hash table lookup is much better than evaluating each case with switch-case const COMPONENTS = {
+  const COMPONENTS = {
     ROOT: () => new WordDocument(),
     TEXT: () => new Text(root, props),